MoiseMoussetafa/robotics_initiation_chacalsixpattes/README.md

 ```

 ## Get started
-The usefull code for the hexapode simulation, with explications, is in [0-Simulation](https://github.com/MoiseMoussetafa/robotics_initiation_chacalsixpattes/tree/main/0-Simulation)
+The usefull code for the hexapod simulation, with explications, is in [0-Simulation](https://github.com/MoiseMoussetafa/robotics_initiation_chacalsixpattes/tree/main/0-Simulation)

 ## Licence
 This project is under MIT Licence - see the [Licence](https://github.com/MoiseMoussetafa/robotics_initiation_chacalsixpattes/blob/main/LICENSE) file for details.